 Stocks have been a roller coaster ride all year, but the trend has been sharply down lately, and the market seems destined to end up in negative territory for 2018.
 Neither Wall Street nor Main Street got this one right.

-The Energy Information Administration said that in 2018 the price of a barrel of oil should average around $51.
+The Energy Information Administration predicted that in 2018 the price of a barrel of oil should average around $51.

 As for what people on Main Street thought: Our gal on the street told us she saw the price settling in at around $52 a barrel.